Angineer/maak-tir/_places/wy-tir.md

 The Cracked Sword
 - Food specialties include buffalo stew and pub munchies like cheese curds and fried potatoes
 - Has a large performance venue where groups such as Wolframite play

+The Clock Tower
+- There is an old clock tower in the bar district that is a popular tourist destination